-Vegan black bean soup is a filling, satisfying, and budget-friendly meal.
-Especially when combined with seasonal vegetables and topped with a refreshing lime salsa!
+Vegan black bean soup is a filling, satisfying, and budget-friendly meal that’s packed with delicious vegetables and topped with a refreshing lime salsa!

 Black bean soup is a popular soup in many parts of the world, particularly Central America.
-This version is inspired by Mexican flavors and the lime salsa gives the soup some real character.
+This version is inspired by Mexican flavors and topped with an amazing lime salsa to give the soup some real character.

 How to make vegan black bean soup